-The Division continues a multi-disciplinary approach using resources from compliance, consultation, and ETTA staff.
-Stakeholders such as the NC Forestry Association, Forestry Mutual Insurance Company, N.C.
-Association of Professional Loggers and logging equipment manufacturers are supporting:
+The Division continues a multi-disciplinary approach using resources from compliance, consultation, ETTA, relevant stakeholders, and alliances.
+These groups work together to achieve the following:

 - Increasing employer and employee awareness of regulatory requirements and safety and health work practices. - Changing employer's and employee's behavior to improve job safety and health through education, consultation, and compliance. - Emphasizing recognition of meaningful safety and health programs and significant reduction of injuries, illnesses, and fatalities.